ArantzazuSanAgustin/Memory_TMS_Games/README.md

 Synchronization with TMS has been shown to neuromodulate the excitability of the motor system and promote the improvement of motor function [1].
 TMS is a technique capable of inducing electrical currents in the cerebral cortex in a noninvasive manner by generating short magnetic fields of high intensity, which depolarize certain population of nerve cells from small cortical regions.
 A TMS configuration strategy to induce neuronal plasticity is paired associative stimulation (PAS), which is a combination of a single TMS pulse and another stimulus or event that induces activation in the same nervous tract.

 Recently, techniques applied to the motor cortex have been shown to improve spatial memory capabilities [2, 3].
 Therefore, in the developed task, a single TMS pulse was synchronized with the appearance of the signals necessary for space orientation.
 As the subject searched for the platform oriented by these symbols, we programmed the application of a simple TMS pulse on the user's motor cortex every time the camera directed towards a signal and entered its field of vision.
-Therefore, we synchronized motor cortex activation with the endogenous cortical activation of the spatial memory process.
+Therefore, we synchronized TMS triggered motor cortex activation with the endogenous cortical activation of the spatial memory process.

 ### Technical Description/Support of the Solution